svschmit/CMPivot-Queries/README.md

 # CMPivot-Queries
 Collection of 43 helpful CMPivot Queries.
+Please note that some queries need to be customized for your needs.
 Will be updated at irregular intervals.

 Full list :
 * Get All Admins on Client